COPD exacerbation: 5 things EMS providers need to know

 Understand how monitoring tools can be used to guide treatment for COPD exacerbations

-Chronic obstructive pulmonary disease affects approximately 32 million Americans, and it is the fourth leading cause of death in the United States.
+Approximately 16 million Americans have been diagnosed with chronic obstructive pulmonary disease, and millions more are affected without knowing it and being treated for it.
+COPD is the third leading cause of death in the United States.
 COPD includes a group of degenerative conditions that impair airflow through the lungs.
 Cigarette smoking is the most common cause of COPD, and chronic bronchitis and emphysema are the two main types .

 COPD exacerbations are frequently encountered by EMS providers, and proper assessment and treatment can significantly improve the patient’s respiratory status.
 Here are five things EMS providers need to know about respiratory compromise from COPD: